riverscuomo/spotkin_server/README.md

 On tour, I realized I needed a second playlist, for warming up before a show, so I added the ability to update as many playlists as you want--and to set minimun values for 'energy', etc. I recommend sticking with one or two playlists, though, otherwise you're just fiddling with the Spotify app all over again.

 I find that I tweak my recipe about once a week.

+## This package can be used in two ways

+1. As a standalone script that runs on your machine
+2. As a server that can process jobs on behalf of clients.
+(Currently in development at spotkin_flutter).
+Hit the endpoint with a POST request containing the jobs and a spotify token.
+The server will update the playlists and return the results.
+The server is built with Flask and is hosted on Heroku.

 ## Installation